elmbridge/curriculum/Emojification.md

     EmojiConverter.textToEmoji "😅" model.currentText
 ```

-Note: Type signatures are always optional in Elm, but they are highly encouraged — type signatures can be a good form of documentation, and they help the compiler make educated guessed about what went wrong when your code fails to recompile.
+Note: Type signatures are always optional in Elm, but they are highly encouraged — type signatures can be a good form of documentation, and they help the compiler make educated guesses about what went wrong when your code fails to recompile.
 Feel free to add your own to `translateText`!

 We can now use this function in our `View.view` function.
 Since it's defined in the same file as it's being used, we don't even have to use the `View` namespace.
 We can simply invoke it as such: